 By identifying your needs, you know what to ask of your partner.
 You can identify and express what it takes for you to be happy and content in a relationship.
-You also acknowledge that your partner has needs that must be met.
+You also acknowledge that your significant other has needs that must be met.

 Be clear about what you are not willing to compromise on.
 Know that establishing boundaries is not being unreasonable.
 Instead, it is a form of self-preservation that ensures you do not always sacrifice yourself for the sake of others.

 Instead of focusing your time and energy on others, focus on yourself.
 Now that you know what you need and how much you are willing to give others, spend some time nourishing your life.
-Understand that you do not have to depend on others for what you need.
+You do not have to depend on others for what you need.

 Resist the Urge to Fix, Control, or Save Others